presclark/vagary/readme.md

 docker-compose up
 ```

-Note that to visit the site, you'll need to update your hosts host file:
+Note that to visit the site, you'll need to update your host's host file:

 ```bash
 # From your host computer (i.e., not inside vagrant)